Inca Trail Trek - Machu Picchu Picture

 Why Do You NEED an Inca Trail Permit?

 The Inca Trail Permit System was introduced by the Peruvian government to help preserve this original Inca Trail.
 The idea is to avoid overcrowding, overuse, and a negative impact along this iconic trekking route along the historic Inca Trail.
 A restricted number of permits are issued each day, limiting the amount of foot traffic on The Inca Trail, at any given time.
 Permits are required for all trekkers, including Inca Trail hikers, porters, and guides.
-The Inca Trail to Machu Picchu which is hiked by many today, is the original Inca Trail which formed a section of the Qapaq Ñan (The Inca Road Network).
+The Classic Inca Trail which is hiked by many today, is the original Inca Trail which formed a section of the Qapaq Ñan (The Inca Road Network).
 It was built in the 15th century by the Incas to specifically arrive at the remote Machu Picchu.
 The Inca Trail Peru enters Machu Picchu through the iconic Sun Gate.

 The Magnificent Inca Trail Trek is abucket list item for people around the world.
 You can hike the world-famous Inca Trail when you visit Peru!